csgillespie/efficientR/main.md

 ### Example: Snakes and Ladders

 Parallel computing is ideal for Monte-Carlo simulations.
-Each core independently simulates a realisation from model.
+Each core independently simulates a realisation from the model.
 At the end, we gather up the results.
 In the **efficient** package, there is a function that simulates a single game of Snakes and Ladders - `snakes_ladders()`^[The idea for this example came to one of the authors after a particularly long and dull game of Snakes and Ladders with his son.]